rndme/vcc/README.md

 ## Component Lifecycle
-(These descrioptions taken from https://facebook.github.io/react/docs/component-specs.html)
+(These descriptions taken from https://facebook.github.io/react/docs/component-specs.html)

 Various methods are executed at specific points in a component's lifecycle.